ArsamAryandoust/ArsamAryandoust/README.md

 <img src="/MethodFigure.png" />

-or how we use GANs to have random fun.
+or how we use GANs to have fun.

 ![](https://github.com/ArsamAryandoust/ArsamAryandoust/blob/master/rollover.gif)